captainalan/exam-version-generator/README.md

 ### To implement later...

+- [ ] Write more useful usage instructions
-- [ ] Write HTML client
+- [x] Write HTML client
+- [x] Make things look nice on the sample with Bootstrap
-- [ ] Support for images, text formatting, and other arbitrary HTML
+- [x] Support for images, text formatting, and other arbitrary HTML
 - [ ] Specify the length of the exam; must be longer than the number of questions
 - [ ] Include diagram of file layout in documentation